playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 How does `watchEffect` know what refs to watch?
 The long answer dives deep into Vue's source code and is a challenge to introduce at this stage.

-The short answer is "Vue's `ref` code contains a bit of logic inside of it to register to the nearest `watchEffect`, but only when `ref` is inside of a synchronous operation".
+The short answer is "Vue's `ref` code contains a bit of logic inside it to register to the nearest `watchEffect`, but only when `ref` is inside a synchronous operation."

 This means that if we have the following code: